web3ideation/hardhat-ideation-market-w3i/README.md

 ERC-721 (Non-Fungible Token Standard): Introduced by William Entriken, Dieter Shirley, Jacob Evans, and Nastassia Sachs, this is the most well-known standard for representing individual tokens that are distinct from each other, making them suitable for representing ownership of unique items.

-ERC-1155 (Multi Token Standard): Proposed by Witek Radomski, Andrew Cooke, Philippe Castonguay, James Therien, Eric Binet, and Ronan Sandford, this standard allows a single contract to produce both fungible and non-fungible tokens.
+ERC-1155 <- this is the one i think stefan mentioned ERC-1155 (Multi Token Standard): Proposed by Witek Radomski, Andrew Cooke, Philippe Castonguay, James Therien, Eric Binet, and Ronan Sandford, this standard allows a single contract to produce both fungible and non-fungible tokens.
 It's especially useful for games and apps that require multiple token types.

 ERC-2981 (NFT Royalty Standard): Proposed by Zach Burks and James Morgan, this standard outlines a way for NFTs to have royalties automatically paid out to creators when their NFTs are sold on secondary markets.